Dragon-Seeker/myriad/README.md

 ## Building

-The Buildscript Myriad uses is a combination of various scripts used by other modders.
-It is required that you set up an Environment Variable labeled `RainWorldDir` to the folder in which Rainwrold is kept in order to easily build and test.
+The Project currently uses [Cake](https://github.com/cake-build/cake) build tools for the easy of use it provides for doing tasks various tasks in a actual programming language rather than XML.
+You can build using the `build.ps1` or `build.sh` and Cake will do the rest.
+It is recommended that you set up an Environment Variable labeled `RainWorldDir` to the folder in which Rainwrold is kept in order to easily build and test.

 **Important:** This mod makes the Controller Library (Rewired) failover to SDL2 instead of other controller interaction methods like Dualsense or XInput.
-This means that you need to download the latest version of SDL2 from the [github](https://github.com/libsdl-org/SDL/) and place it in the same location as the above Environment Variable.
-A better method will be included in the future as it will hopefully be shipped with the mod and loaded thru internal means.
+A version of such currently exists within the `Assets` folder for the repo and will come within the Mod be default.
+(You can download the latest version of SDL2 from the [github](https://github.com/libsdl-org/SDL/) and place it in the same location as the above Environment Variable if such dose not work)

 ## Issues